 Many schools in industrialized and developing countries are now using mobiles devices.
 This has the potential to connect learning that occurs in classrooms and museums.
 This article focuses on the use of iPads by a year 6 class (12 years old) in Sydney Australia, which were used both in the classroom and on a museum excursion.
 The study uses a qualitative methodology.
 Results of the study show the iPads were able to support and link learning in both locations although there were logistical considerations which limited their potential

-Buchanan, J, Ljungdahl, L & Maher, D 2015, 'On the borders: adjusting to academic, social and cultural practices at an Australian university', Teacher Development, vol. 19, no. 3, pp. 1-17.View/Download from: UTS OPUS or Publisher's site
+Buchanan, J, Ljungdahl, L & Maher, D 2015, 'On the borders: adjusting to academic, social and cultural practices at an Australian university', Teacher Development, vol. 19, no. 3, pp. 1-17.View/Download from: Publisher's site

 Adjustment to university is challenging for students as they navigate a path through new academic, social and cultural practices.
 Some may feel on the borders, marginalised by their background.
 Issues such as adjustment to university life, independence, performance expectations, establishing friendships, technological competence, cultural capital, engaging with others and financial difficulties are addressed.
 Widening participation and the establishment of equitable access are worthy goals for higher education.
 This paper investigates cultural characteristics typical of universities, and of students from lower socio-economic backgrounds, and, implicitly, influences such as the schools, communities and families that have shaped these students.
 The paper reports on perceptions of first-year teacher education students at a university in Sydney, Australia, and explores ways of responding to potential cultural mismatches.
 It reveals their experiences of university life and sheds light on resources, services and cultural changes that could help in their adjustment and success.